stackunderflow111/blog/content/post/2021-09-07-pods-networking/index.en.md

 ![natless](images/natless.png)

-Actually, the third requirement only applies to platforms that support pods running in the host network (e.g. Linux).
-This article only discusses Linux platform.

 In the sections below, let's discuss how the NAT-less communication is implemented.
 Basically, we will discuss four implementations:

 - switched network